Using your potjie for the first time…

 If you’ve ever needed to cure a raw cast iron pot before, you will know that there is an awful lot of conflicting information out there as to how to do it.

 Boiling vegetable peelings or vinegar in water, lighting a fire inside the pot, scrubbing it with wood-ash etc or just washing and using it will, in all likelihood, result in a pot which readily rusts and imparts a metallic taste to your food.
 Don’t believe what you are told – unless pots are enamelled on the inside, they are rarely ready for use.
-Best Duty pots are supplied “factory cured”.
+Potjie Pots are supplied “factory cured”.
 This simply means they are coated in oil to prevent rusting between manufacture and use.

 This process is probably the best (easiest) but there are many other methods used.

 - Remove all but one rack from your oven and heat to its hottest temperature

 - Wash your pot and lid thoroughly inside and out with a plastic scourer and washing up liquid or soap.
 All being well, this is the last time your pot will require such treatment.